 Data will be managed in accordance with the DMRG, and applicable Basin Planning Agency information resource management policies.
 GPS equipment may be used as a component of the information required by the Station Location (SLOC) request process for creating the certified positional data that will ultimately be entered into SWQMIS database.
 Positional data obtained by CRP grantees using a GPS will follow the TCEQ's OPP 8.11 and 8.12 policy regarding the collection and management of positional data.
-Positional data may be acquired with a GPS and verified with photo interpolation using a certified source, such as Google Earth or Google Maps.
-The verified coordinates and map interface can then be used to develop a new SLOC.
+All positional data entered into SWQMIS will be collected by a GPS certified individual with an agency approved GPS device to ensure that the agency receives reliable and accurate positional data.
+Certification can be obtained in any of three ways: completing a TCEQ training class, completing a suitable training class offered by an outside vendor, or by providing documentation of sufficient GPS expertise and experience.
+Contractors must agree to adhere to relevant TCEQ policies when entering GPS-collected data.
 In lieu of entering certified GPS coordinates, positional data may be acquired with a GPS and verified with photo interpolation using a certified source, such as Google Earth or Google Maps.
 The verified coordinates and map interface can then be used to develop a new SLOC.